Create a Roll-Up Summary with Flow

 Now we are heading down the Yes side of the branch:

 Here we want to get any contact records where the Account Id was changed on the contact.
-We need to update this account contact because the record may no longer be related to the account and the count needs to be recalculated.
+We need to update this account because the contact record may no longer be related to the account and the count needs to be recalculated.

 We want to count any contact records where the Account Id is the same as the contact record that triggered this flow – prior to the change (they were related to the same account).
+To do this, we use the $Record_Prior.

-We get all related records but only store the Id (of the contact) and the Account Id fields.
+We get all the related records but only store the Id (of the contact) and the Account Id fields.
 We store these into a variable rc_ContactsPrior which is a record collection of contacts, potentially containing many contact records.

 First, we need to create a variable to save these records to: